larrick12/transloadit-example-app-node-express/README.md

 In this example application, a user avatar form is "hijacked" sending uploaded images not to the application but to TransloadIt's servers.
 A series of "robots" then resizes the upload several times over, creating a bunch "derivatives" - different sizes - of the image.
 The URLs of these derivatives then gets pinged back to the uoload form, which in turn sends those URLs to the application for storage.

-This application is designed to accompany a forthcomig Sitepoint article.
+This application is designed to accompany this article on SitePoint: [Building a User Avatar Component With Node.js & TransloadIt](http://www.sitepoint.com/user-avatar-component-node-js-transloadit).

 ##Pre-requisites